NIKSS-vSwitch/nikss/README.md

 sudo apt install make cmake gcc git libgmp-dev libelf-dev zlib1g-dev libjansson-dev
 ```

-Note that `psabpf-ctl` is statically linked with shipped `libbpf`, so there is no need to install this library
+Note that `nikss-ctl` is statically linked with shipped `libbpf`, so there is no need to install this library
 system-wide.
 It is a submodule for this repository.

-## Installing psabpf from source
+## Installing nikss from source

 1. Get the code with submodules: